Juliet879/Access_token/README.md

 #### By **Juliet Gisemba**

 ## Description
-- An application that enables users to add quotes,delete quotes.You can also be able to see already existing and there author and can upvote and downvote quotes.
+- An application that enables users to add github username and see the respective repositories.

 ## Behaviour Driven Development(BDD)